 A Wonderful Mistake at SFUSA

 His name sounded familiar.
 Im sure I had seen it somewhere before.
-Oh yeah, I just read his article and welcome in the Spring 2015 edition of Slow on the plane: Richard McCarthy, Executive Director, Slow Food USA.
+Oh yeah, I just read his article and welcome in the Spring 2015 edition on the plane.

 After introducing myself and explaining my reason for dropping in with my brown bag in hand, Richard proceeded to explain that he had given the entire staff the day off work.
 They had just wrapped up a full weekend of meetings with guests from Italy and other chapters.
 They were busy doing a great deal of strategic planning, not to mention they had pulled off a very successful Earth Day event on 4/22.
 He felt they deserved a break so he was holding down the office while they all stayed home for the day.
 After sharing with me that he had just eaten his lunch I sat down and proceeded to open my brown bag.
 I had flown 3000 miles and come over any hour via subway and foot to learn about Food in as much detail as possible.
 And who better to learn it from?

 Richard took nearly 2 hours out of his day to give me as much information as my brain could absorb.
 He continued to apologize for the mistake in scheduling but little did he know it could not have worked out any better.
 I am sure I have a great deal more to learn but I now have the big picture.
 I am embarking on this adventure with the feeling Food is at an important crossroad.
 Something very exciting is happening in the national community of Food and I am excited to be a part of that.
 I hope you will join me for this adventure.
 And while you are at it, read the latest edition.
 It might show you a little of what is in store.